netzakh/eldirin/phonology.md

 ## Stress

 + Stress is usually not shown in orthography
-+ Convention used on some pages here (especially declension and conjugation): the grave accent denotes a stressed short vowel or a stressed first element of a diphthong: **lòssë** "four", **màiquë** "eleven"
++ Convention used in some pages here (especially declension and conjugation): the grave accent denotes a stressed short vowel or a stressed first element of a diphthong: **lòssë** "four", **màiquë** "eleven"
 + The circumflex accent (i.e., acute + grave) denotes a stressed plain long vowel: **nyâvë** "six"
 + This stress accent supersedes the diaeresis (which is just a decoration used for the same reasons an in Quenya)
 + More than one syllable can be stressed; then the primary stress is the last one, e.g. Quenya loanword **lámatyávë** is stressed **lâmatyâvë** `ˌlaːmaˈcaːve`